nikotsunami/osce/README.md

 - SimPat:
   * *When deleting a simpat that has assigned Scars, the application tries to delete the scar as well.*
+  * Search criteria don' work precisely.
+E.g. a search for *gender != male AND gender != female* should return all the SPs that have no gender assigned, which it currently doesn't (or of course if you search for *gender != male*, it should return all females and NULLs).
 - Examinators:
   * SimplePager is missing in Examinator table
 - Role Definitions: